coleslawbrakers/www.colefamily.page-src/content/posts/2020-08-02/kalispell_helena.md

 ![river_bucket](river_bucket.jpg)

 The day before we had to leave town, James got up super early and rode his bike up the 'Going to the Sun Road', as they allow bicycles while it is still closed to cars.
-It was about 42 miles round trip, but the steep part was 3000 feet of climing in 10 miles.
+It was about 42 miles round trip, but the steep part was 3000 feet of climbing in 10 miles.
 You can see his [Strava ride here with a lot more pictures](https://www.strava.com/activities/3747732304) than just those below.

 ![glacier2](glacier2.jpg)